 In 2019 his plans include performing the role of Don José in the King’s Head brand new production of Carmen, returning to the role of Count Almaviva in Opera Brava’s production of Il Barbiere di Siviglia, and performing as Alfredo in their brand new production of La Traviata.

-His plans also include opera galas in Glasgow and Edinburgh.
+His plans also include opera galas in the United Kingdom

 In 2014, he became a founding member of Scozzesi and has performed at: